-(4)(a) If the claim in which medical services are provided under subsection (1) of this section is accepted, the insurer or self-insured employer shall make payment for such medical services subject to the limitations and conditions of this chapter.
+(b) If the claim for which medical services are provided under subsection (1) of this section is accepted, after the claim has been accepted the insurer or self-insured employer shall pay for the medical services provided for accepted conditions, including reimbursements for medical expenses, copayments and deductibles paid by the injured worker or the health benefit plan.
+Payments made under this subsection are subject to the fee schedules, limitations and conditions of this chapter.

-(b) If the claim in which medical services are provided under subsection (1) of this section is denied and a health benefit plan provides benefits to the worker, the health benefit plan shall be the first payer of the expenses for medical services according to the terms, conditions and benefits of the plan.
-Except as provided by subsection (2) of this section, after payment by the health benefit plan, the workers' compensation insurer or self-insured employer shall pay any balance remaining for such services subject to the limitations and conditions of this chapter.
+(c) If the claim for which medical services are provided under subsection (1) of this section is denied and a health benefit plan provides benefits to the worker, after the claim is denied the health benefit plan shall pay for medical services provided according to the terms, conditions and benefits of the plan.

-(c) As used in this subsection, "health benefit plan" has the meaning given that term in ORS 743.730.
+(d) As used in this subsection, "health benefit plan" has the meaning given that term in ORS 743B.005 and also means selfinsured benefit plans and health benefit plans offered by the Oregon Educators Benefit Board and the Public Employees' Benefit Board.
+[2001 c.865 §14; 2005 c.26 §5; 2011 c.99 §3; 2014 c.94 §1]

-(5) An insurer or self-insured employer may recover expenses for medical services paid under subsection (1) of this section as an overpayment as provided by ORS 656.268 (14).
-[2001 c.865 §14; 2005 c.26 §5; 2011 c.99 §3]